Macadamandi/Macadamandi/README.md

 - 👋 Hi, I’m @Macadamandi
-- 👀 I’m interested in web development
+- 👀 I'm web applications developer
-- 🌱 I’m currently learning JS
-- Wish me luck, I'm determined!
+- 🌱 My basicly language is JavaScript and using React.js library

 You can view the landing page in repositories
 <!---